 - Purple Yam Jam.
 This can be prepared ahead of time and stored in the fridge.

-- Add milk and water.
+- Wet Ingredients: Gradually add the milk.
 The liquid temperature should be between 110F – 115F.
 If you do not have a thermometer, microwave the liquid for 10-15 seconds.
 If you are using water from the fridge, microwave 15 – 20 seconds.
 Temperature is important to activate the yeast.

-- Mix and knead the dough until combined (1-2 minutes).
+- Knead: Mix and knead the dough until combined (7 minutes).

-- Form into a ball and transfer to a large oiled bowl, cover with a warm, damp towel and let rise for 1 hour.
+- Rest Period 1: Form into a ball and transfer to a large oiled bowl, cover with a warm, damp towel and let rise for 1 hour.
 (It’s best to let the dough rise in a warmer area of your kitchen).

-- Leave for 1 hour in a warm place before baking.
+- Rest Period 2: Cover with plastic wap or towel and leave for 1 hour in a warm place before baking.

-- Bake for 25 – 30 minutes or until the top turns golden brown
+- Bake: Brush with egg wash or milk (optional).
+Bake for 25 – 30 minutes or until the top turns golden brown

 Makes 3 Mini Loaf , or 2 medium Loaf Bread or 1 Large Loaf Bread